RndUser0/YGOMD-Improve_Card_Text_Readibility/README.md

 * CARD_Name: .\Yu-Gi-Oh!
 Master Duel\LocalData\????????\0000\fe\fe4cc0e3

 ### Preparation
+1. Click on the green **Code** button in the top right and then on **Download ZIP**.
-1. Copy the above Unity files into a new folder.
+2. Extract the ZIP file you've just dowloaded into a new folder.
-2. Copy all files from this repository into the same folder, except maybe **README.md** which is the document you are reading right now.
+3. Copy the above Unity files into the same folder as the Python files.

 ### Extracting the CARD_* files from the Unity files
 1. Load all 3 CARD_* files into **Asset Studio** by using drag'n'drop or **File** → **Load Folder**.